homemade pasta dough

-If you are making basil pasta, grind the (cleaned and dried) basil leaves together with the flours.
+If you are making basil flavored green pasta, grind the basil leaves - cleaned and dried - together with the flours.

-Finally, wrap the dough ball in plastic and let it rest for at least 30 minutes.
+Wrap the dough ball in plastic or a kitchen cloth, and let it rest for at least 30 minutes.

-Divide the dough into 2-4 even sections.
+Divide the dough into 2-4 equal parts.
 Flour the working surface and sprinkle some more flour over the dough.

-Roll it out, working from the center outwards, as thin as you can, to get a rectangular shape.
+Roll out each piece, working from the center outwards, as thin as you can, to get a rectangular shape.

-Place them on a floured sheet until ready to cook.
+Place the strings of pasta on a floured sheet until ready to cook.